 The most revered of these manidos was Kishä Manido, the Good Spirit, who granted a wish to a bear dwelling at the mouth of the Menominee River, allowing the animal to change its form.
 He chose to become the first human, Sekatcokemau.
 He was soon joined by an eagle, then a beaver, with the latter becoming the first female.
 These were soon followed by a sturgeon, with these four founding the four clans of the Menominee, soon supplemented by a wolf and a crane.

 Soon, however, Kishä Manido noticed that the proto-Menominee were afflicted by ill fortune, caused by the machinations of the evil spirits beneath the surface.
 To rectify this, he send his kindred spirit, Mashé Wabösh or Manabush, down to earth.
 Mashé Wabösh entered the earth in the following way: an elderly woman, Nokomis, had a daughter, who gave birth to twin brothers.
 One of the children and his mother both passed away, while Nokomis secreted the surviving child beneath a wooden bowl while she performed funerary rites for her deceased daughter and grandson.
 Upon lifting the bowl, she was surprised to find that the child had been replaced by a small white rabbit, which she raised.
 This was Mashé Wabösh, the Great Rabbit.

 Mashé Wabösh became a great teacher of the Menominee, founding the Grand Medicine Society.
-He is also responsible for giving a name to the Winnebago, the Menominee's southern neighbours and enemies, after they stole food from him.
+He is also responsible for giving a id to the Winnebago, the Menominee's southern neighbours and enemies, after they stole food from him.